fredericlestage-vdm/PRB0t/README.md

 The Pull Request Bot for Anonymous contributions on GitHub!

 ### Configuration
- - Create a `.env` file. at the root of the project
+ - Create a `.env` file at the root of the project
  - In your github account, navigate to `settings/Developper settings/Personal access tokens`
  - Click `Generate a new token`, you only need to select the `repo` option
  - Copy the token and add it to the `.env` file in this manner: `GH_TOKEN=[token]` (without the brackets)